CSSUoB/cssuob.github.io/_collections/_news/2024-12-14-2024-25s-semester-1-overview.md

 ![A picture of the Halloween Quiz inside of the Computer Science atrium.](/assets/images/2024-semester-1/halloween-quiz.png)

-Then, sometime in between, we got declared war upon by Bad Film Society, where they egregiously accused us of using their "brand identity" for some harmless publicity... needless to say, I will break my silence on this matter and will confirm that I have not tolerated this baseless slander, and that we have spoken diplomatically to find a negotiation that will appease both parties, but I fear that we will have to resort to measures that will take us both down, as I will not kneel to Bad Film's unreasonable demands and let them step over CSS like a doormat.
+Then, sometime in between we were declared war upon by Bad Film Society, who egregiously accused us of using their "brand identity" for some harmless publicity... needless to say, I will break my silence on this matter and will confirm that I have not tolerated this baseless slander, and that we have spoken diplomatically to find a negotiation that will appease both parties.
+However, I fear that we will have to resort to measures that will take us both down, as I will not kneel to Bad Film's unreasonable demands and let them step over CSS like a doormat.
 We will win this war, one way or another!! 🔥🔥🔥